Skip to content

 Key Benefits:

-3. Digestive Health: 6g fiber feeds beneficial gut bacteria
+3. Digestive Health: 6.3g fiber per 100g supports gut microbiome diversity

-5. Pregnancy Support: Folate essential for fetal development
+5. Pregnancy Support: 81mcg folate (20% DV) critical for fetal development

-6. Weight Management: High satiety with low calorie density
+6. Weight Management: High satiety per calorie from protein-fiber combination

 Science-based nutrition recommendations